narzullaev/Turn-On-and-Off-the-LED-light-using-Google-Assistant/README.md

 You will need to perform the following tasks before you can start this guide:
 - **Install Arduino IDE**
-- **Create an account at [IFTT] (https://ifttt.com)**: If This Then That, also known as IFTTT, is a free web-based service to create chains of simple conditional statements, called applets.
+- **Create an account at [IFTT](https://ifttt.com/)**: If This Then That, also known as IFTTT, is a free web-based service to create chains of simple conditional statements, called applets.
 We